JunhuiLi1017/StepReg/README.md

   - SBC: Schwarz information criterion
   - SL (Pvalue): Significance level
 - For logistic regression
-  - the score test
+  - the score test for forward selection and
-  - the Wald test
+  - the Wald test for backward elimination

 ### Multicollinearity